bump-sh/docs/src/_guides/bump-sh-tutorials/mocking-with-microcks.md

 ## Step 4: Customizing Responses

-Mocks can be made just thats little bit more powerful with [dynamic mocking](https://microcks.io/documentation/explanations/dynamic-content/), made is possible through the [templating system](https://microcks.io/documentation/references/templates/) Microcks offers.
+Mocks can be made more powerful with [dynamic mocking](https://microcks.io/documentation/explanations/dynamic-content/), which is made possible through Microcks' [templating system](https://microcks.io/documentation/references/templates/).
 Using a combination of predefined variables, built-in functions, and some JSON Pointers, we can provide a dynamic example in OpenAPI which put together a more useful response.

 ```yaml
 responses: